vllm-project/vllm/docs/source/models/adding_model.rst

     +    cache_events: Optional[List[torch.cuda.Event]],
     +) -> Dict[int, SequenceOutputs]:

-3. Fix the code by considering that :code:`input_ids` and :code:`positions` are now flattened tensors that contain the data for all input sequences.
+3. Fix the code by considering that :code:`input_ids` and :code:`positions` are now flattened tensors.
 4. Replace the attention operation with either :code:`GPTCacheFlowAttention` or :code:`GPTNeoXCacheFlowAttention` depending on the model's architecture.

 .. note::